What is the Best Form of Therapy in Phobia Treatment?

 Exposure therapy is grounded in the principles of habituation and extinction.
 By confronting their fears in a safe setting, individuals can desensitise their amygdala’s response over time.

-Habituation is a form of non-associative learning in which a non-reinforced response to a trigger decreases after repeated or prolonged presentations of that trigger.
+Habituation is a form of non-associative learning in which a non-reinforced response to a trigger decreases after repeated or prolonged presentations to that trigger.
 Extinction refers to the fading away and eventual elimination of undesirable behaviours.
-Habituation occurs when the brain becomes accustomed to a trigger after repeated exposure, leading to a decrease in fear response.
-Extinction involves the gradual weakening of the conditioned fear response.
-Together, these processes help recondition the brain to perceive the phobic trigger as non-threatening (Myers & Davis, 2007).

 The Process of Change

-2. Repeated Exposure: Through multiple experiences, the brain learns to associate the trigger with safety rather than danger.
+2. Repeated Exposure: Multiple experiences teach the brain to associate the trigger with safety – rather than danger.

-3. New Memory Formation: The amygdala forms new memories, recognising the trigger as harmless.
+3. New Memory Formation: The amygdala forms new memory patterns to recognise the trigger as harmless in the future

 The Importance of Multiple Exposures in Forming New Habits